Olha26star/Marketing-Performance-Insigts/README.md

         WHEN transactions.gross_revenue > 0 THEN TRUE
         ELSE FALSE
     END AS is_positive_revenue
-FROM
+-FROM
     `adroit-lantern-458719-q4.Analytics_Dataset.transactions`
     AS transactions

-LEFT JOIN
+-LEFT JOIN
     `adroit-lantern-458719-q4.Analytics_Dataset.products`
     AS products
     ON transactions.product_id = products.product_id

-LEFT JOIN
+-LEFT JOIN
     `adroit-lantern-458719-q4.Analytics_Dataset.campaigns`
     AS campaigns
     ON transactions.campaign_id = campaigns.campaign_id

-WHERE
+-WHERE
     transactions.transaction_id IS NOT NULL
     AND transactions.customer_id IS NOT NULL
     AND transactions.product_id IS NOT NULL